 Learn more about the NYC True Cost of Living

 The primary data sources are:

 - The American Community Survey, produced by the U.S. Census Bureau

 - The New York State Child Care Market Rate Survey, produced by the New York State Office of Children and Family Services

 - Fiscal Year (FY) Fair Market Rents (FMRs) data, produced by the U.S. Department of Housing and Urban Development (HUD)

-Please visit page 62 of the New York State Self-Sufficiency Standard report for a complete overview of data sources.
+Please visit page 46 of the 2023 report for a complete overview of data sources.

 The Brooklyn and Manhattan divisions are based on differences in the cost of housing.
 Please visit page 45 of the 2023 report for more information.

 Housing costs in Manhattan (New York County) and Brooklyn (Kings County) are adjusted for variation between two geographic areas of Manhattan and Brooklyn.
 The 2021 American Community Survey median gross rents for sub-boroughs within Manhattan